bpetrikovics/teamspeak3-music-control/README.md

 Execute the downloaded file and let it install itself.
 It will create a directory for itself, for example "TeamSpeak3-Client-linux_amd64"

+Install components with apt-get:

   sudo apt-get install pulseaudio xvfb x11vnc python-pip mpc

 Install mopidy, see: https://docs.mopidy.com/en/latest/installation/debian/